-ClearPoint Neuro, Inc. Insider Trading Compliance Policy
+TXO Partners, L.P.
+Insider Trading Compliance Policy

 Federal and state laws prohibit trading in the securities of a company while in possession of material nonpublic information and providing material nonpublic information to others so that they can trade.
-Violating such laws can undermine investor trust, harm ClearPoint Neuro, Inc.'s reputation, and result in your dismissal from ClearPoint Neuro, Inc. (together with its subsidiaries, the "Company") or even serious criminal and civil charges against you and the Company.
+Violating such laws can undermine investor trust, harm the company's reputation, and result in your dismissal or even serious criminal and civil charges against you and the Partnership Group.

 This Insider Trading Compliance Policy (this "Policy") outlines your responsibilities to avoid insider trading and implements certain procedures to help you avoid even the appearance of insider trading.
+In this Policy, we refer to (i) TXO Partners, L.P. and its subsidiaries as the "Partnership," (ii) TXO Partners GP, LLC as our "General Partner" and (iii) the Partnership together with the General Partner and its subsidiaries as the "Partnership Group."